-ACS exists to serve people in need in our community, enrich lives and share the Our operations are entirely based in love of Jesus.
-We offer life-enriching care Australia and comprises eight business and compassion for each person, meeting units: Community, Corporate Services, material, physical, emotional, social, and Finance, Mission & Partnership, Operational spiritual needs.
-We provide a range of Support, Property, Residential, and services that promotes dignity, safety, Customer Experience. participation, and wellbeing for people in their relationships, homes, and communities.
-Our operations include:
+ACS exists to serve people in need in our community, enrich lives and share the love of Jesus.
+We offer life-enriching care and compassion for each person, meeting material, physical, emotional, social, and spiritual needs.
+We provide a range of services that promotes dignity, safety, participation, and wellbeing for people in their relationships, homes, and communities.